opuen001/Universal-TV-Remote/README.md

 Contains/accesses irdb by Simon Peter and contributors, used under permission.
 For licensing details and for information on how to contribute to the database, see  https://github.com/probonopd/irdb <br><br><br>

-Includes EncodeIR.cpp code from MakeHex: https://github.com/probonopd/MakeHex
+Includes code from EncodeIR.cpp in MakeHex: <br>
+https://github.com/probonopd/MakeHex

 From the ReadMe for MakeHex version 4.12: